Luiz-N/portfolio/index.md

       <hr>
       <div class="text">
         <h2>About Me</h2>
         <p>As a generalist I use (and learn when necessary) whatever the right tool is for a job.
 My favorite projects are usually interactive, data-centric, and on the web.
 I do a lot of scraping, transforming, and visualizing data.
-I also enjoy creating art from code such as the layered <a href="http://codepen.io/Luiz-N/pen/QwKPOM" target="_blank">voroni tessellation</a> you see above.</p>
+I also like opportunities to mix <a href="http://codepen.io/Luiz-N/pen/QwKPOM" target="_blank">technology and art.</a></p>
       </div>
       <div class="image">
         <img src="images/me.png" alt="">